prafulla-codes/express-autodocs/.github/PULL_REQUEST_TEMPLATE.md

 _Put an `x` in the boxes that apply.
 You can also fill these out after creating the PR.
 This is simply a reminder of what we are going to look for before merging your code._

 - [ ] I have read the [CONTRIBUTING](https://github.com/appium/appium/blob/master/CONTRIBUTING.md) doc
-- [ ] I have signed the [CLA](https://cla.js.foundation/appium/appium)
 - [ ] Lint and unit tests pass locally with my changes
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have added necessary documentation (if appropriate)
-- [ ] Any dependent changes have been merged and published in downstream modules

 ## Further comments